 A student visa is official permission by a foreign government to live and study in that country.
-All US passport holders studying for more than 90 days must obtain a student visa prior to departure.
-The process begins online by registering with Campus France, and then making an appointment to apply in person at the French Consulate in your jurisdiction.
-French Consulates will not accept student visa applications more than three months before departure, but it is advisable to apply early within that timeframe.
-During part the process, the consulate will have your actual passport while your visa is being processed.
+All U.S. passport holders studying for more than 90 days must obtain a student visa prior to departure.
+The process begins online by registering with Campus France, and then making an appointment to apply in person at VFS Global.
+VFS will not accept student visa applications more than three months before departure, but it is advisable to apply early within that timeframe.
+During part of the process, VFS will have your actual passport while your visa is being processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 Further information will be posted to your Gateway account in the Visa Guide, which you will receive typically four months prior to the program start.
-Program Advisors in the Central Office are also available to answer visa questions you may have.
+The Program Advisor in the Central Office are also available to answer visa questions you may have.

 All costs related to obtaining a visa, including travel, are your responsibility.